derui/oif/README.md

 # Options #

 ```
-# If you want to read all info, please type `oif --help`
+# If you want to read all info, please do `oif --help` in your shell.

 OPTIONS
        --help[=FMT] (default=auto)